FAQ Hub

 Organized by topic, these FAQ collections are designed to help readers move past slogans, memes, and politically manufactured fear toward grounded public understanding.
 Each section distinguishes credible information from disinformation while maintaining a focus on human dignity and real-world impact.

-Public conversations about sex, gender, and human diversity are often shaped by disinformation, oversimplification, and anti-trans bias.
+Public conversations about sex, gender, and human diversity are often shaped by disinformation, oversimplification, anti-trans bias, and politically manufactured fear.
 These FAQs are designed to offer a clearer, evidence-informed starting point for readers looking for grounded answers.

 Foundational questions about identity, expression, gender diversity, and the difference between social norms and lived experience.
 This section helps readers build a clearer understanding of the many ways people experience and live gender.